Tame Impala: Musical style

-Parker's decision to make the music for Tame Impala in the studio by himself is a result of Parker liking "the kind of music that is the result of one person constructing an awesome symphony of sound.
+Parker's decision to make the music for Tame Impala in the studio by himself is a result of his liking "the kind of music that is the result of one person constructing an awesome symphony of sound.
 You can layer your own voice 700 times for half a second if you want, and I just love that kind of music".
 However, Parker has to translate his music to a live setting with the band, and the band doesn't play the songs until they have been recorded.
 "The only jamming that's done as a band is done a long time after the song is recorded for the sake of the live environment.
 It's good for us, because we can take a song that's been recorded and do what we want to it: slow it down, speed it up, make it 10 seconds or 10 minutes long.
 It gives us a lot of freedom."

 Some favoured and often-used effects by Parker include phasing, delay, reverb and fuzz.
-Experimentation with different effects pedals such as the Roland RE-20 Space Echo has led to Parker creating new and unique sounds.
+Experimentation with different effects pedals such as the BOSS BR600 and Moog Moogerfooger MF-105M has led to Parker creating new and unique sounds.
 "If you make an effort to not put the pedals in the order you're meant to, then you'll end up with something new-sounding.
 We don't have any things that we got from another planet or anything; it's the same things everyone else has used.
 People have a distortion pedal and then a reverb pedal.
 A reverb is meant to make it sound like it's in a cathedral or something.
 If you put it the other way around, it won't sound like a guitar being played in a church; it'll sound like a church being stuffed inside a shoebox and then exploded.
 You can do different things just by treating things differently".